Lil Fur

 Alpha Mask

-When specified, the fur is disabled on areas that are masked out.
+When specified, the fur is disabled on areas that are masked out in the specific color channel.

 AO